In7elligence/path-finder-visualizer/README.md

   - In addition, you can left-click, or hold left-click, and draw walls on the grid manually.
 Clicking on an existing wall node, or trying draw over it will remove the wall.
   - The weighted maze is a great way to illustrate weighted algorithms.
 It can represent scenarios like traffic conditions or other real-life factors that affect the speed of traveling from point A to point B.
 - You can place a bomb on a random location on the Grid by clicking the "Place Bomb" button in the menu.
+  - When a bomb is placed on the Grid, it'll change the course of the algorithm, as it must first "defuse" the bomb before proceeding to the finish node.
   - You can subsequently remove the bomb again by clicking the "Remove Bomb" button in the menu.
   - The bomb feature is not available for the Bidirectional Swarm Algorithm.
 - You can reset the Grid to its initial state by clicking the "Reset Grid" button in the menu.